 How Oak Influences Wine

-The influence of color oak has is more noticeable in white wines.
+The influence oak has on color is more noticeable in white wines.
 A white wine which has been "oaked" takes on a more golden hue.
 This is not only from the oak itself but from the controlled oxidation of the wine as well.
 For red wines, it is less noticeable, but oak has a way of stabilizing the color of red wine.
 This enables the wine to retain its color even with age once it is in the bottle.

 As you have read above in terms of American and French oak characteristics which are imparted into wine during its aging in oak, you can see there is much variation.
 The above listed from both French and American oak, i.e., pencil shavings, coconut, spices, vanilla, etc, are only just a few examples.
 A barrel can be lightly toasted, heavily toasted and many levels in-between.
 Sometimes the barrels are also toasted on the top and bottom.
 All of these aspects give the wine particular aromatics which affects the scents a wine taster experiences upon each visit to the rim of their glass.

-Regardless of the oak utilized, it will impart many characteristics influencing the mouthfeel, texture and body of a wine.
+Regardless of the oak utilized, it will impart many characteristics, influencing the mouthfeel, texture and body of a wine.
 The most well-known element is tannin.
 To explain tannin in a way you can easily understand; it is the texture you note when drinking a cup of unsweetened tea (no cream or milk).
 The tea takes on a bitter taste and the texture dries one’s mouth.
 Tannins exist in many fruits and vegetables as well; unripe avocados, peaches, green tomatoes, apples, green beans, etc.

 Tannins also come from the wine grapes as well, however, in wine, they are only really noticeable in reds.
 This is because red wine is made in contact with the skins of the grapes (which also introduce characteristics: color, aroma and texture/body).
 If a certain grape has a noticeable amount of natural tannin from its skins, the wine will be balanced out to impart tannin from oak.
 This balances out the palate of a wine.
 The more tannin and other characteristics elaborated in the wine, the more body/texture it will have.
 (Learn more in "What Balance Means in Wine.")